fauu/Kamite/README.md

     > **Warning**
     > This is unsafe plain-text storage.
 Do not do this if you deem your key too
-    > sensitive for this kind of storage
+    > sensitive for this kind of storage.

     ```sh
     secrets {